JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/01-What-Is-The-Free-Monad/03-The-Original-Free-Monad.md

   ))
 ))
 ```
-In other words, `Free` is just a data structure of nested `Identity` instances where the final `Identity` instance wraps a value:
+In other words, `Free` is just a data structure of nested `Identity` values where the final `Identity` value wraps a value:
 ```purescript
 {- Impure ( -} Identity (
   {- Impure ( -} Identity (